gd-programming/gd.docs/docs/topics/localfiles_encrypt_decrypt.md

 # Game Files - Encryption and Decryption

 Although Geometry Dash's install path is usually inside the user's `steamapps/common` folder (if the game was bought from Steam) the game will actually store all relevant user data inside the `AppData/Local` directory, in which a new folder will be created under the name of `GeometryDash`.
-This folder contains all custom songs that the user has downloaded but it also contains 2 important files, which are *CCGameManager.dat* and *CCLocalLevels.dat*; the first one contains all the information regarding the player's in-game stats and preferences while the latter contains the data for the game's main levels.
+This folder contains all custom songs that the user has downloaded but it also contains 2 important files, which are *CCGameManager.dat* and *CCLocalLevels.dat*; the first one contains all the information regarding the player's in-game stats and preferences while the latter contains the data for the game's user created levels.

 On MacOS, saves are placed under `~/Library/Application Support/GeometryDash`, and use completely different encoding from Windows one.